Periodontal Disease(Gum Disease)

 Chronic periodontal disease is the most common form of the disease, and occurs much more frequently in people over 45.
 Chronic periodontal disease is characterized by inflammation below the gum line and the progressive destruction of the gingival and bone tissue.
 It may appear that the teeth are gradually growing in length, but in actuality the gums are gradually recessing.

-Aggressive periodontal disease is characterized by the rapid loss of gum attachment, the rapid loss of bone tissue and familial aggregation.
+Aggressive periodontal disease is characterized by the rapid loss of gum attachment, and the rapid loss of bone tissue.
 The disease itself is essentially the same as chronic periodontitis but the progression is much faster.
 Smokers and those with a family history of this disease are at an increased risk of developing aggressive periodontitis.

 Periodontal disease can be a symptom of a disease or condition affecting the rest of the body.
 Depending on the underlying condition, the disease can behave like aggressive periodontal disease, working quickly to destroy tissue.
 Heart disease, diabetes and respiratory disease are the most common cofactors, though there are many others.
 Even in cases where little plaque coats the teeth, many medical conditions intensify and accelerate the progression of periodontal disease.